DK013/messenger/README.md

 ## About

-This project uses [Feathers](http://feathersjs.com).
+This project uses :
+1. [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.
+2. [React](https://facebook.github.io/react/).
+A javascript librery for building user interfaces.

 ## Getting Started

-Getting up and running is as easy as 1, 2, 3.
+Getting up and running is as easy as 1, 2, 3, 4.

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
 2. Install your dependencies